darthshittious/darthshittious/readme/templates/README.md

 ***

 I am a med student, so I'm obviously not going to be very active here.
-However, I've always had a passion for programming, and am currently using and proficient at Docker and K8s.
+However, I've always had a passion for programming, and so, here I am.

 I've been an avid Python programmer since March 2016, and I rather enjoy the language.
-I've also dabbled in lower level languages like Rust, C++, and C.
+I've also dabbled in lower level languages like Rust and C.
+I'm learning Go and am not quite proficient at it, but I do catch on quick.

 Kotlin/Java are hobbies, but more small-time (no, not Android welp).

+More recently, I've ventured into web development.
+I don't have the artistic eye that would make one good at frontend stuff, but I try.
+I'm really beginning to enjoy Typescript and Svelte.

+I am also a professional pianist/arranger/composer/music producer.
+(The main reason I still have a Windows PC is to run Cubase and Ableton Live, and I can't afford to maintin a Mac).

+My daily driver is Arch Linux with KDE Plasma (that's right I use Arch with a DE).
+My text editor of choice is usually one of Jetbrains, which is mostly because I have gotten used to it, having gotten an early access license for free.
+When I want something more minimal in case I want to multitask, I usually go the other extreme and use Neovim.
+I also use ST4 or VS Code when I find Jetbrains too annoying.

 <h2>
 Contact